golioth/docs/docs/cloud/2-output-streams/1-mongo/README.md

 ## Example Data

-Golioth Output Streams use the [Cloud Events](https://cloudevents.io) format.
-Because MongoDB is a timeseries database, we transform events from the CloudEvents format to the MongoDB [line protocol](https://docs.influxdata.com/influxdb/cloud-serverless/reference/syntax/line-protocol/) format.
+Golioth Output Streams utilize the [Cloud Events](https://cloudevents.io/) format.
+Therefore, it is necessary to transform events from the CloudEvents format into a MongoDB BSON (Binary JSON) document. format.

 Here is an example of a CloudEvent on the Golioth platform: